instill-ai/console/README.md

 ### Caveats

-- Be careful of env prefix.
-For example, if you have inlined env CONSOLE_BASE_URL, but in the env file it is written as NEXT_PUBLIC_CONSOLE_BASE_URL, the `env.sh` will not find this env in `.env` file and alter it.
+- Be careful of the env prefix.
+For example, if you have inlined env CONSOLE_BASE_URL, but in the env file it is written as NEXT_PUBLIC_CONSOLE_BASE_URL, the `next-env.mjs` will not find this env in `.env` file and alter it.
 We recommend you add `NEXT_PUBLIC_` prefix in all the env related to Next.js

 ## Security